Rooftop Carrier Do’s And Don’ts

 Do Consider What Cargo You’ll Be Carrying

-If you’re in the market for a new rooftop cargo box then the most important thing to decide is what sort of cargo you are likely to be carrying.
+If you’re in the market for a new rooftop cargo box for a road trip then the most important thing to decide is what sort of cargo you are likely to be carrying.
 If you think you might need to carry a bike or a kayak then it’s no good purchasing a full-width cargo carrier.
 You will need to look for one of the narrower models in order to give you enough space to carry your kayak or bicycle.

 Do Think About Having A Permanent Carrier Fitted